moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/impacted_features/advanced-search.md

 we can document the reasons for not choosing this approach.
 {{% /alert %}}

 When we introduce multiple [Cells](../goals.md#cell), we intend to isolate all services related to those Cells.
-These main areas will need support for cells:
+These main areas will need support for Cells:

 1. Infrastructure maintenance
 2. Index maintenance
 3. Organization migration

+**NOTE:** Global search is also an impacted feature that will be covered in a [separate design document](global-search.md).

 ## 1. Definition

 The [Advanced search functionality](https://docs.gitlab.com/ee/user/search/advanced_search.html) allows users to search across the entire GitLab instance.
 Advanced search supports Elasticsearch and OpenSearch as the search backend.

+GitLab.com has one Elasticsearch cluster that houses all indexed data to support Advanced search.
+Advanced search includes an [automated indexing pipeline](https://docs.gitlab.com/ee/development/advanced_search.html#deep-dive) and [migration framework](https://about.gitlab.com/blog/2021/06/01/advanced-search-data-migrations/) for data migrations.
+Most infrastructure and index maintenance tasks are performed manually by the Global Search team through the [change request workflow](../../../../change-management.md/#change-request-workflows).

+The introduction of multiple Cells will require changes to automate all manual maintenance tasks and add automation for ogranization migration.

 ### Infrastructure and index maintenance

+Infrastructure maintenance tasks include:

+- Elasticsearch cluster version upgrades
+- Scaling the Elasticsearch cluster
-Infrastructure maintenance tasks include Elasticsearch cluster version upgrades, scaling the Elasticsearch cluster, and support for incident root cause analysis and resolution.
+- Support for incident root cause analysis and resolution

+Index maintenance tasks include:

-Index maintenance tasks include index shard resizing using the Zero-downtime reindexing feature ([example issue](https://gitlab.com/gitlab-com/gl-infra/production/-/issues/18158)), split shards Elasticsearch API ([example issue](https://gitlab.com/gitlab-com/gl-infra/production/-/issues/18646)), enabling the Elasticsearch slow log ([example issue](https://gitlab.com/gitlab-com/gl-infra/production/-/issues/18159)), or cleaning up reverted migrations from the Advanced search migrations index ([example issue](https://gitlab.com/gitlab-com/gl-infra/production/-/issues/16231)).
+- Index shard resizing using Zero-downtime reindexing feature ([example issue](https://gitlab.com/gitlab-com/gl-infra/production/-/issues/18158))
+- Index shard resizing using Split shards Elasticsearch API ([example issue](https://gitlab.com/gitlab-com/gl-infra/production/-/issues/18646))
+- Enabling the Elasticsearch slow log ([example issue](https://gitlab.com/gitlab-com/gl-infra/production/-/issues/18159))
+- Cleaning up reverted migrations from the Advanced search migrations index ([example issue](https://gitlab.com/gitlab-com/gl-infra/production/-/issues/16231))

-Today, most infrastructure and index maintenance tasks are performed manually by the Global Search team through the [change request workflow](../../../../change-management.md/#change-request-workflows).

 ### Organization migration